eastGhost.com with M.A.P.I., Sep 2019.

 Were these ideas alternately pre-empting and confounding the Jesuits' fledgling cosmological "psyence" silenced by poesoning?

-- Warmth would expectedly welcome any increased discussion and wonder instigated by Poe -- particularly within Poe's own house/museum; instead, U.S. Park Service docents at Poe's house/museum in Philadelphia resoundingly demean EUREKA, deride inquiries.
+- Barring subterfuge dragooning secrecy, discussion and wonder concerning Poe expects warm welcome, particularly within Poe's own house/museum; instead, side-armed U.S. Park Service docents at Poe's house/museum in Philadelphia resoundingly demean EUREKA, deride curiosities, scorn inquiries.
+Why?
+EAP himself named EUREKA his greatest achievement.

 - EUREKA is suspiciously absent from nearly all publications available at the Poe museum.
 Signalling need for deeper careful investigation, devious omission hallmarks Jesuit handywork in mislead and mind-control.